|

 SWCPC 122

-throughout the state of Texas.
-County courthouses, a self-government symbol, sometimes
+state of Texas.
+County courthouses, a self-government symbol, often occupy

-occupy prominent places in the county seat.
-Each courthouse has its own style and
+prominent places in the county seat.
+Each has its own style and

-architecture and stand out as attractive public buildings.
+architecture and stands out as an attractive public buildings.

 Texas Politicians